ijl/orjson/README.md

 ### Install

-To install a manylinux wheel from PyPI:
+To install a wheel from PyPI:

 ```sh
 pip install --upgrade orjson